MartinAddaeRpmeo/World-GDP-ETL-Pipeline/README.md

 ### Project Features
 scrape GDP data from Wikipedia

 Clean and transform data

 Save raw data as CSV

 Load cleaned data into SQLite

 Visualize the top 10 countries by GDP

-Schedule the ETL with corn
+Schedule the ETL with cron

 ### Technologies Used
 Python